Harood/Harood/README.md

 - 👋 Hi, I’m Haris Masood
-- 👀 I’m interested in programming, machine learning, and data science.
+- 👀 I’m interested in programming,AI ,machine learning, and data science.
 - 🌱 I’m currently learning Software Engineering at NED University.
 - 💞️ I’m looking to collaborate on projects related to machine learning models, data analysis, or software development.
 - 📫 How to reach me: You can contact me via [harismasood012@gmail.com] or connect with me on [LinkedIn/Twitter/etc.].